YoussefSha3rawy/UKJobScraper/README.md

+This project was vibe coded using GitHub Copilot Claude Sonnet 4.

 # UK Job Hunt - Software Engineering Jobs Scraper

 A Python application that searches for software engineering jobs on huntukvisasponsors.com, filters them for junior-level positions, and uses a local LLM to assess job suitability.